 Here are the answers to summarize the concerns regarding resume length:

-- How long should a resume be for a professional?
+- Ideal length of a Resume for a professional?

 Long enough to prove to the hirer that you are capable and competent for the job they are offering.
 It needs to include all the details essential for you to get shortlisted.